|►||African Studies Minor|

 The African Studies Program (ASP) at the University of Washington is an interdisciplinary program, fostering a better understanding of the African continent and its diaspora.
 Bringing together faculty from every UW location (Seattle, Tacoma, and Bothell), students are invited to take classes from a variety of disciplines.
 We offer a minor for undergraduate students.
 Click here to view the requirements for the minor and click here to see the course list for approved minor courses.
 We are very flexible in accepting credits towards the minor, encouraging students to engage in internships and study abroad programs that are associated with Africa.

-We also foster an academic community for graduate students through our African Studies Colloquium, led by Mary Kay Gugerty, Professor of Public Affairs, which takes place 2-3 times per quarter.
-If you are interested to learn more about the colloquium, please email firstname.lastname@example.org.
+We also foster an academic community for African graduate students and graduate students interested in Africa.
+If you want to learn more about us please email firstname.lastname@example.org.

 |African Studies Program|